ahrefs/melange-atdgen-codec-runtime/README.md

 # melange-atdgen-codec-runtime

 `melange-atdgen-codec-runtime` is a Melange runtime for [atdgen](https://github.com/ahrefs/atd).
-It is based on the json type provided by bucklescript and combinators of [melange-json](https://github.com/melange-community/melange-json).
+It is based on the `Js.Json.t` provided by Melange and combinators of [melange-json](https://github.com/melange-community/melange-json).

 ## Installation